Rhythm and blues: British rhythm and blues

-Champion Jack Dupree was a New Orleans blues and boogie woogie pianist who toured Europe and settled there from 1960, living in Switzerland and Denmark, then in Halifax, England in the 1970s and 1980s, before finally settling in Germany.
-From the '70s to '80s, Carl Douglas, Hot Chocolate, Delegation, Junior, Central Line, Princess, Jacki Graham, David Grant, the Loose Ends, the Pasadenas and Soul II Soul gained hits on pop or R&B chart.
+Champion Jack Dupree was a New Orleans blues and boogie woogie pianist who toured Europe and settled there from 1960, living in Switzerland and Denmark, then in Halifax, England, in the 1970s and 1980s, before finally settling in Germany.
+Average White Band and Ian Dury released funky singles.
+From the 1970s to 1980s, Carl Douglas, Hot Chocolate, Delegation, Junior, Central Line, Princess, Jaki Graham, Loose Ends, the Pasadenas Ruby Turner, and Soul II Soul gained hits on the pop or R&B charts.
+UK R&B acts who gained success during the 1990s include Mark Morrison, Eternal, the Chimes, Carleen Anderson, D'Influence, Nu Colourz, Omar, and Bryan Powell.
 The music of the British mod subculture grew out of rhythm and blues and later soul performed by artists who were not available to the small London clubs where the scene originated.
-In the late '60s, The Who performed American R&B songs such as the Motown hit "Heat Wave", a song which reflected the young mod lifestyle.
+In the late 1960s, the Who performed American R&B songs such as the Motown hit "Heat Wave", a song which reflected the young mod lifestyle.
 Many of these bands enjoyed national success in the UK, but found it difficult to break into the American music market.
-The British White R&B bands produced music which was very different in tone from that of African-American artists.
+The British white R&B bands produced music which was very different in tone from that of African-American artists.